wuzhigang05/adaptor_trimmer/README.md

 **Example usage**
 -----------------

-** Test Adaptor_trimmer fixed primer mode. **
+** Test Adaptor_trimmer dynamic programming mode. **

-  * Take input from arbitrary number of fastqs using pipe and cut both 5' and 3' adaptors and force exact match both for 5' adaptor (via -l option) and 3' adaptor (via -r option). write sequences with adaptor found to with_5_adaptor and sequences with no adaptor found to no_5_adaptor, both of which will be write to STDOUT by default.
-For illustration purpose, here I am catting from two same fastqs, you can of course cat from different fastqs in reality.
+  * Here we instruct the program to take input from arbitrary number of FASTQs using pipe, cut both 5' and 3' adaptors and force it to use exact match for both 5' adaptor (via -l option) and 3' adaptor (via -r option).
+We also instruct the program to write sequences with adaptor being found to with_5_adaptor and sequences with no adaptor being found to no_5_adaptor, both of which will be write to STDOUT by default.
+For illustration purpose, here I am catting from two same FASTQs, you can of course cat from different FASTQs in reality.

-        cat data/adaptor_test_data.fastq data/adaptor_test_data.fastq | Adaptor_trimmer -I -o with_5_adaptor -n no_5_adaptor  -5 IamasINGLEADAPT -3 IAMARiGHTADAPTOR -f fastq -l 0 -r 0
+        cat data/adaptor_test_data.fastq data/adaptor_test_data.fastq | ./Adaptor_trimmer -I -o with_5_adaptor -n no_5_adaptor  -5 IamasINGLEADAPT -3 IAMARiGHTADAPTOR -f fastq -l 0 -r 0

-  * Same as above but take input from an arbitrary number of files (-i) and trimming adaptors using default paramters (editing distance), which is 20% of respective adaptor length.
+  * Same as above but taking input from an arbitrary number of files (-i) and trimming adaptors using default paramters (editing distance), which is 20% of respective adaptor length.
-    **This is the parameter most of user should use.** Don't worry about we are setting the eidt distance too high here, if there are several alignments between adaptor and sequence meeting the requirement, program will always ONLY report the best alignment.
-This means if there is a exact match.
-The program will only report the exact match position, even though we are allowing mismatches and indels.
+    **This is the parameter most of user should use.** Don't worry about we are setting the eidt distance too high here, if there are several alignments between adaptor and sequence meeting the requirement, program will always **ONLY** report the best alignment.

-        Adaptor_trimmer -I -o with_5_adaptor -n no_5_adaptor -i data/adaptor_test_data.fastq data/adaptor_test_data.fastq  -5 IamasINGLEADAPT
+        ./Adaptor_trimmer -I -o with_5_adaptor -n no_5_adaptor -i data/adaptor_test_data.fastq data/adaptor_test_data.fastq  -5 IamasINGLEADAPT
 -3 IAMARiGHTADAPTOR -f fastq

 ** Test Adaptor_trimmer IUPAC mode. **